 Invisalign braces are very attractive and likable from the look of things.
 Given that most celebrities flaunt these aligners through their life, it could convince you to try them.
 However, it is such a bummer that these aligners are not fit for everyone.

 Clear dental aligners are only useful for treating mild cases of malpositioning.
 The very complex cases in orthodontics are best handled by traditional braces.
-Even then, do not rule yourself out without consulting a dentist.
+Even then, do not rule yourself out without consulting a dentist near you.
 A thorough dental exam to check your teeth and your jawbone will help determine which oral appliance is best for your treatment.
 Overall, you are a suitable candidate for orthodontics if you have any of the following oral problems:

 - Crooked teeth